bennywong3/1340_gp114/README.md

  >Row number is in range 0 to 2, column number is in range 0 to 4 and the number of customers left is in range 0 to 8.

+ >Refer to assumptions 3, 4, 5 for manual release.

 - **Check tables occupied for too long**
-   - if you want to check whether there are customers occupied the seats for too long, type **3**; case 1 will happen if no customers occupied the seats for too long, otherwise case 2 will happen.
+   - If you want to check whether there are customers occupied the seats for too long, input **3**.

+     Case 1 will happen if no customers occupied the seats for too long, otherwise case 2 will happen.

 *case 1:*
 ```